The Scientific Outlook in Financial Economics

 38 Pages Posted: 10 Jan 2017 Last revised: 17 Jul 2017

 Date Written: July 17, 2017

-It is time that we reassess how we approach our empirical research in financial economics.
+It is time that we reassess how we approach empirical research in financial economics.
 Given the competition for top journal space, there is an incentive to produce “significant” results.
-With the combination of: unreported tests, lack of adjustment for multiple tests, direct and indirect p-hacking, many of the research results that we are publishing will fail to hold up in the future.
+With the combination of: unreported tests, lack of adjustment for multiple tests, and direct and indirect p-hacking, many of the research results being published will fail to hold up in the future.
 In addition, there are some fundamental issues with the interpretation of statistical significance.
-Increasing thresholds, such as t > 3, may be necessary but such a rule is not sufficient.
+Increasing thresholds, to say t > 3, may be necessary but such a rule may still not be sufficient.
 If the effect being studied is rare, even a rule like t > 3 will produce a large number of false positives.
-I take a step back and explore the meaning of a p-value and detail its limitations.
-I offer a simple alternative approach known as the minimum Bayes factor which delivers a Bayesian p-value.
-I present a list of guidelines that are designed to provide a foundation for a robust, transparent research culture in financial economics.
-Finally, I offer some thoughts on the importance of risk taking (both from the perspective of both authors and editors) to advance our field.
+I therefore take a step back and explore the meaning of a p-value and detail its limitations.
+I next offer a simple alternative approach known as the minimum Bayes factor, which delivers a Bayesianized p-value, and I present guidelines designed to provide a foundation for a robust, transparent research culture in financial economics.
+Finally, I offer some thoughts on the importance of risk taking (from the perspective of both authors and editors) to advance our field.

 The transcript and presentation slides are available here: http://ssrn.com/abstract=2895842.

 Keywords: P-hacking, Multiple testing, Selection, Data mining, Data dredging, Rare incidence, Type I error, Type II error, P-values, Minimum Bayes Factor, MBF, SD-MBF, Bayesian P-values

 JEL Classification: G00, G10, G20, G30, C10, C11, C12, C58, M41, B41

 Suggested Citation: Suggested Citation